Recognized/ScreencastEditor/README.md

 **Screencast** is a zip (but with **.scs** extension) of:
 1. UI automation script
-2. Recorded speech (*)
+2. Recorded audio (*)
 3. Imported audio (*)
-4. Transcript of this speech (*)
+4. Transcript of zipped audio (*)

 _(\*) - optional_

-*ScreencastEditor* allows user to record their actions (in form of UI automation script) inside IDE along with recording sound from microphone, then user can edit screencast and reproduce it.
+*ScreencastEditor* allows user to record their actions (in form of UI automation script marked with time offsets which show delay between actions) inside IDE along with recording sound from microphone, then user can edit screencast and reproduce it.

-Actions in the script are marked with time offsets

 ## Features

-![editor1](https://raw.githubusercontent.com/Recognized/ScreencastEditor/master/demo/editor1.PNG)

-1) Built-in audio editor and player.
+✅ Built-in audio editor and player.
 (Currently supports WAV and MP3 formats).
-2) Transcript based mode of audio editing.
+✅ Transcript based mode of audio editing.
-3) If transcript is absent it can be obtained by transcribing recorded speech using external speech recognition service.
+✅ If transcript is absent it can be obtained by transcribing recorded speech using external speech recognition service.
 (Now, only Google Speech-to-text API is supported).
-4) Visual editor of script's actions' timings.
+✅ Visual editor of script's actions' timings.
-5) Script can be edited as regular Kotlin file without time offsets, *ScreencastEditor* will automatically try to guess missing offsets.
+✅ Script can be edited as regular Kotlin file without time offsets, *ScreencastEditor* will automatically try to guess missing offsets.

+![editor1](https://raw.githubusercontent.com/Recognized/ScreencastEditor/master/demo/editor1.PNG)

 ## Usage
 <hr>